A topic from the subject of Analysis in Chemistry.

 Basic Concepts

-The basic principle of microscopy is to use a lens to focus light on a sample.
-The light that passes through the sample is then collected by another lens and used to create an image of the sample.
-The resolution of a microscope is determined by the wavelength of the light used and the quality of the lenses.
+The basic principle of microscopy is to use a lens to focus light or electrons on a sample.
+The light or electrons that interact with the sample are then collected and used to create an image.
+The resolution of a microscope is determined by the wavelength of the light or electrons used and the quality of the lenses or other components.

 Equipment and Techniques

-The choice of microscope to use depends on the specific application.
-Optical microscopes are relatively inexpensive and easy to use, but they have a limited resolution.
-Electron microscopes have a much higher resolution than optical microscopes, but they are also more expensive and complex to use.
-Scanning probe microscopes have the highest resolution of all, but they are also the most expensive and complex to use.
+Microscope selection depends on the application.
+Optical microscopes are relatively inexpensive and easy to use but have limited resolution.
+Electron microscopes offer much higher resolution but are more expensive and complex.
+Scanning probe microscopes provide the highest resolution but are the most expensive and complex.

 Types of Experiments